IN-CORE/incore-docs/manual/source/pyincore_viz.md

     ```
     conda list
     ```
     It will again list all packages currently installed.
-You can check if pyincore-viz exists in the list.
+You can check if **pyincore** and **pyincore-viz** exist in the list.

+### Example

+Example of Jupyter notebook code showing a shape file using **matplotlib** and **ipyleaflet**.
+The shapefile format is a geospatial vector data format for geographic information system (GIS) software developed by Esri for interoperability among GIS software products.